nlw0/flattnr/README.md

 flattnr
 =======

-A program that flattens the images from open book pictures by fitting an accurate geometrical model to the text line directions.
+A program that flattens images from open book pictures by fitting an accurate geometrical model to the text line directions.